-- There are also additional readings available online these should be printed out and brought to class on the days they are scheduled for discussion. - Copies of all of the books required for the class are on reserve at the Library and Media Center. - I will announce in class and in Canvas which reading assignments you need to complete for the next class meetings.
-It is your responsibility to be aware of the reading schedule and to have completed the readings on time.
-You should be prepared to take quizzes based on the readings on Wednesdays, Thursdays or Fridays. - I will assume that you have completed all of the assigned readings for the class on time each week.
-I will expect that you will use this material in completing papers, exams, quizzes and in-class assignments and will grade your work accordingly. - I highly recommend that you make notes as you complete the readings and attend class.
-These will be very useful when it comes to completing the quizzes/homework and preparing for exams. - As you read for class, you should think critically about the information you are encountering.
+- There are also additional readings available online these should be brought to class (in hard copy or electronic form) on the days they are scheduled for discussion. - Copies of all of the books required for the class are on reserve at the Library and Media Center. - I will announce in class and in Canvas which reading assignments you need to complete for the next class meetings.
+It is your responsibility to be aware of the reading schedule and to have completed the readings on time. - I will assume that you have completed all of the assigned readings for the class on time each week.
+I will expect that you will use this material in completing papers, exams, homework and in-class assignments and will grade your work accordingly. - I highly recommend that you make notes as you complete the readings and attend class.
+These will be very useful when it comes to completing the quizzes/homework and preparing for exams.

+As you read for class, you should think critically about the information you are encountering.
 By this I mean that you should be skeptical about what the authors have to say.
-For questions to consider as you examine primary and secondary sources, see the files "Evaluating Primary Sources" and "Evaluating Secondary Sources" in the class site in Canvas.
+For questions to consider as you examine primary and secondary sources, see "Reading Primary Sources" and "Evaluating Secondary Sources".